 Car Safety

-* **Rental Cars:** When you rent a car, make sure to ask for a car seat that fits your kiddo just right.
+• Rental Cars: When you rent a car, ask for a car seat that fits your kid just right.
 It should be the correct size and made for kids of their age.
-Don't just assume the rental company will provide the right one – double-check to be completely sure!
+Don't just assume the rental company will provide the right one—double-check to be sure!

-* **Taxis and Rideshares:** When using taxis or rideshares, go with well-known companies.
-It's worth a few extra minutes to make sure the driver has a good reputation.
-And, most importantly, get that car seat installed correctly.
+• Taxis and Rideshares: When using taxis or rideshares, pick well-known companies.
+Spend a few extra minutes to check the driver's reputation.
+Most importantly, get that car seat installed correctly.
 It can be tricky, so take your time or ask for help.

-* Never leave a child unattended in a car, especially on warm days.
+• Never leave a child alone in a car, especially on warm days.

-* Plan stops every couple of hours on long drives.
-Kids need to stretch their legs and burn off energy to avoid restlessness.
+• Plan stops every couple of hours on long drives.
+Kids need to stretch their legs and burn off energy to stay calm.

 Public Transportation

-* **Staying Close:** Teach your kids the importance of staying close to you when you're on crowded buses, trains, or subways.
-Designate a spot where they can easily find you if they get turned around.
+• Staying Close: Teach your kids to stay close to you on crowded buses, trains, or subways.
+Pick a spot where they can find you if they get lost.

-* **ID Wristbands:** For younger children, think about using wristbands with your contact number.
-If they wander off, someone can reach you quickly.
+• ID Wristbands: For young children, use wristbands with your contact number.
+If they wander off, someone can call you fast.

-* Be aware of subway gaps.
-Always hold your child's hand when entering or exiting trains.
+• Watch for gaps between the platform and subway train.
+Always hold your child's hand when entering or exiting.

-* Plan your route in advance so you know where you're going.
+• Plan your route ahead so you know where to go.

-* Keep valuables out of sight to scare off potential thieves.
+• Keep valuables out of sight to avoid thieves.

 Air Travel

-* **Bassinets:** Airlines sometimes offer little beds (bassinets) for babies.
+• Bassinets: Some airlines offer bassinets for babies.
 Ask about them when you book your flight.

-* Pack activities to keep them entertained during the flight.
+• Pack activities to entertain them on the flight.

-* Give babies or toddlers something to suck on during takeoff and landing to lessen discomfort from ear pressure.
+• Give babies or toddlers something to suck on during takeoff and landing to ease ear pressure.

-* Before your trip, talk to your children about what to expect at the airport and on the plane.
+• Before your trip, explain to your children what to expect at the airport and on the plane.

-* If your child has a fear of flying, address it early and try to reassure them that flying is safe.
+• If your child fears flying, talk about it early and reassure them that it's safe.

-* Remember to check airline rules about what you can bring on board and any rules about children.
+• Check airline rules on what you can bring aboard and any child policies.

-Traveling with kids can be a blast, and a little planning can ensure their safety and your peace of mind!
+Traveling with kids can be fun.
+A little planning ensures their safety and your peace of mind!

 5. Keep Identification and Emergency Information Handy